 The Chartered Professional Engineers Council is a statutory body established 1 July 2002 under the Chartered Professional Engineers Act 2002.
-The Council must be composed of at least 6, but no more than 8 members including:
+The Council must be composed of at least six, but no more than eight members including:

-- 3 people nominated by Engineering New Zealand
+- three people nominated by Engineering New Zealand

-- 1 person nominated by the Association of Consulting Engineers of New Zealand
+- one person nominated by the Association of Consulting Engineers of New Zealand

 - 2–4 people nominated by the Minister